About the Hospital

 the NHL’s Nashville Predators, the Grand Ole Opry, the Tennessee Performing Arts Center and unparalleled shopping and dining.

 Named after one of Tennessee’s most famous native sons, David Crockett State Park is located within Lawrenceburg’s city limits.
 The park’s two campgrounds contain a total of 107 sites, each equipped with a table and grill, plus electrical and water hookups.
+Also available at the park for rent are seven cabins located near Lindsey Lake.
+Each 2-bedroom, 2-bath cabin has a full kitchen and covered patio.
+They are the first Leadership in Energy & Environmental Design (LEED) certified vacation homes in the Eastern United States or available at a state park.

-The park also features an Olympic-size swimming pool with a modern bathhouse, concession stand, a wading pool for children and a restaurant that can seat 240.
+The park also features an Olympic-size swimming pool with a modern bathhouse, a wading pool for children and a restaurant that can seat 240.
 Laurel Hill Lake, located west of town and right off of scenic Natchez Trace Parkway, offers 325 acres of year-round fishing enjoyment, where large stringers of bass are not uncommon.
 Rowboats and pedal boats are available for rent.
 Other recreational opportunities found at Crockett State Park include a paved bicycle trail, hiking, tennis, softball and volleyball.
 Lawrence County has three unique golf courses, and hunters from around the South come here for deer, turkey, dove and other game.
 The area is well known for its many streams and lakes, with canoe rides on Shoals Creek being one of the most popular activities.